Truck accident in Texas?

 18-Wheeler Collision • $875,000

-Client injured when an 18-wheeler failed to stop.
-We established driver and company liability and recovered for medical costs and lost wages.
+Client was hit when an 18-wheeler failed to stop.
+We established driver and company liability and recovered for damages and lost wages.

 Delivery Truck Accident • $425,000

 Client hit by a delivery truck.
-We documented the company's negligence and secured a settlement for injuries and treatment.
+We documented the company's negligence and secured a settlement for damages and losses.

 Commercial Vehicle Crash • $650,000

-Client injured in a crash with a commercial vehicle.
-We identified multiple liable parties and recovered for medical expenses and lost income.
+Client was in a crash with a commercial vehicle.
+We identified multiple liable parties and recovered for damages and lost income.

 💰 $50M+ Recovered • 👥 2,500+ Clients